AIOps-ISET/DockerImageTagGenerator/crawler/README.md

 Crawler is aimed at pulling short description and full description of different kinds of images from DockerHub.
-When the DockerHub's information is not enough, it will find information by the GitHub API
+When the DockerHub's information is not enough, it will find information by the GitHub API.

 This project is based on Scrapy.